cern-eos/eos/doc/using/policies.rst

    # configure a global bandwidth limitation for all streams of 100 MB/s in a space
    eos space config default space.policy.bandwidth=100

-   # configure FST fair thread scheduling
+   # configure FST fair thread scheduling for readers
-   eos space config default space.policy.schedule=1
+   eos space config default space.policy.schedule:r=1

-   # configure default FST iopriority
+   # configure default FST iopriority for writers
-   eos space config default space.policy.iopriority=be:4
+   eos space config default space.policy.iopriority:w=be:4

    # configure default FST iotype
-   eos space config default space.policy.iotype=direct
+   eos space config default space.policy.iotype:w=direct

-Setting application policies
+Setting user,group and application policies
 -------------------------------------

-Application bandwidth policies apply for all read and write streams.
+IO policies as iotype,iopriority,bandwidth and schedule can be scoped to a group,user or an application

 .. code-block:: bash

-   # configure an application specific bandwidth limitations for all streams in a space
+   # configure an application specific bandwidth limitations for all reading streams in a space
-   eos space config default space.bw.myapp=100 # streams tagged as ?eos.app=myapp are limited to 100 MB/s
+   eos space config default space.bandwidth:r.app:myapp=100 # reading streams tagged as ?eos.app=myapp are limited to 100 MB/s

+   eos space config default space.iotype:w.user:root=direct # use direct IO for writing streams by user root

-   eos space config default space.bw.eoscp=200 # limit untagged eoscp to 200 MB/s
+   eos space config default space.iopriority:r.group:adm=rt:1 # use IO priority realtime level 1 for the adm group when reading

+The evaluation order is by space (lowest), by group, by user, by app (highest).
+Finally IO policies can be overwritten by extended **sys.forced** attributes (see the following).

 Policy Selection and Scopes
 ----------------------------